Connect with others who understand.

 Treat Any Underlying Conditions

-If your neurology team finds an underlying condition, such as POTS or epilepsy, it’s important to treat these effectively.
-Several therapeutic options are available, and your doctor will help you find one that is right for you.
+If your neurology team finds an underlying condition, such as POTS or epilepsy, it’s important to treat it effectively.
+Several therapeutic options are available, and your doctor will help you find one that’s right for you.
 These treatments should control or eliminate the fainting and blacking out.

 Stand Up Slowly